GRAINS-Wheat rallies as tensions rise between Russia, Ukraine

 "It's a combo of being oversold, heavily short by the funds, the Russia Ukraine issue escalation, the tactic to negotiate the Black Sea and people coming out and saying the rains that happened in the Plains may not have helped the Kansas City wheat, that the damage is done," said Craig Turner, commodities trader at Daniels Trading.

-Commodity funds were net sellers of CBOT grain and soy futures contracts on Tuesday, traders said.
-COMFUND/CBT

-(Reporting by Cassandra Garrison in Mexico City, Naveen Thukral; Editing by Sherry Jacob-Phillips, Sohini Goswami, Eileen Soreng and Deepa Babington)
+(Reporting by Cassandra Garrison in Mexico City, Naveen Thukral; Editing by Eileen Soreng, Deepa Babington and Sandra Maler)

 ((Cassandra.garrison@thomsonreuters.com))